The Moon-Spinners

 The Moon-Spinners is a 1964 American mystery film starring Hayley Mills, Eli Wallach and Peter McEnery in a story about a jewel thief hiding on the island of Crete.
 Produced by Walt Disney Productions, the film was loosely based upon a 1962 suspense novel by Mary Stewart and was directed by James Neilson.
-It featured the legendary silent film actress Pola Negri in her final screen performance.
+It featured the silent film actress Pola Negri in her final screen performance.

 The Moon-Spinners was Hayley Mills' fifth film in the series of six for Disney.
 It includes her first "proper" on-screen romance in a Disney film.

 Plot

 A young English woman named Nikky Ferris and her aunt, Frances, a musicologist, travel to the village of Elounda, on the island of Crete.
 They rent a room at the Moon-Spinners Inn, though the innkeeper, Sophia, initially refuses them until her teenage son Alexis and Aunt Frances persuade her.
 Sophia's older brother, Stratos, not wanting any guests at the inn, questions Aunt Frances about why she chose the Moon-Spinners Inn, then reluctantly allows her and Nikky to stay one night.

 During a wedding party at the inn later that evening, Nikky meets a young Englishman named Mark Camford, who invites her and Aunt Frances to dinner.
 He hints that Stratos is more than he appears.
 Mark then invites Nikky for a morning swim in the Bay of Dolphins.
 Later that night, Mark follows Stratos when he goes night fishing at the Bay of Dolphins.
 While watching Stratos, Mark is attacked.

 The following morning, Nikky is disappointed to hear that Mark has abruptly checked out.
 While out walking, Nikky follows a trail of blood to a church basement where she finds a wounded Mark hiding.
 He asks Nikky to fetch some supplies, refusing to explain how he was shot.
 Nikky returns with a first aid kit, brandy, and a travel rug.
 Mark urges Nikky and her aunt to go to the nearby town of Agios Nikolaos for safety.

 Returning to the inn, Nikky runs into Stratos, who is looking for her after learning about the missing items from Aunt Frances.
 Stratos sees through Nikky's cover story and searches the church, which is empty.
 Stratos ties Nikky up in a windmill while enlisting his crony Lambis to find Mark.
 Mark and Alexis later rescue Nikky.